staticka/staticka/README.md

 ### Customization

-To customize the directory structure of the static site, add a file named `staticka.php` to specify the paths of the required files/directories and its other settings.
+To customize the file and directory structure of the static site, add a file named `staticka.php` to specify the paths of the required files/directories and its other settings.
 The settings specified below will be discussed later.

 **staticka.php**